Soft thumbprint cookies recipe made with leftover oat pulp. If you make oat milk at home, this is a great cookie recipe to use up the leftover pulp.

 - Place dough in a square mold.
 Press and stretch it to the edges.

-- Fill each well with jam.
+- Fill each well with your favourite jam.

 - Bake cookies for 25 minutes.